-What are your choices for where to give birth?
-Sally J. Hall takes a look at central London NHS and Private hospitals.
+What are your choices for where to give birth in London?
+Sally J. Hall takes a look at the best central London NHS and private hospitals.

 You have a choice of Queen Charlotte’s & Chelsea Hospital or St Mary’s Hospital and you can choose to have your baby at home, a birth centre or in hospital.
 They offer a full range of services from midwifery-led to high-risk care.
 Queen Charlotte’s is renowned for foetal medicine and boasts one of the largest neonatal intensive care units in the country.
 The labour ward has two theatres.

 Best For: The private Lindo Wing, where The Duchess of Cambridge gave birth, offers private en-suite or deluxe rooms room, full hotel facilities, breastfeeding, changing and bathing advice.

 Chelsea and Westminster Hospital

 On the NHS labour wards, you can opt for midwife or Consultant-led care or you can choose a home birth.
 There are also two post-natal wards to recover in.
 The facilities include a birthing pool, which is shared between two birthing rooms.
 A new midwife-led unit is opening in December with eight fully equipped rooms.

 Best for: it’s the only NHS hospital to offer Doulas to give advice and support before and during labour in The Nest, its room for couples.
 They also have a clinic for talking through your birth experience a few weeks after your baby arrives.
 See the profile below.